 If you are sending people offsite for lunch then what options are nearby?

-Now you are clear on all that jazz, you can move to the next step.
+Now you are clear, you can move to the next step.

 2. CHECK YOUR BUDGET

 Yep, this is a biggie.
 A lot of people who are only starting out in events will balk at the hire costs but don’t be afraid!
 You can totally cover your venue hire through your ticket cost.